-AT Command Description AT+CGMI Returns the manufacturer specific identity AT+CGMM Returns the manufacturer specific model identity AT+CGMR Returns the manufacturer specific model revision identity AT+CGPADDR Displays the IP address of the Mobile WAN interface AT+CGSN Returns the product serial number AT+CIMI Returns the International Mobile Subscriber Identity number (IMSI) AT+CMGD Deletes a message from the location AT+CMGF Sets the presentation format of short messages AT+CMGL Lists messages of a certain status from a message storage area AT+CMGR Reads a message from a message storage area AT+CMGS Sends a short message from the device to entered tel. number AT+CMGW Writes a short message to SIM storage AT+CMSS Sends a message from SIM storage location value AT+CNUM Returns the phone number, if available (stored on SIM card) AT+COPS?
-Identifies the available mobile networks AT+CPIN Is used to find out the SIM card state and enter a PIN code AT+CPMS Selects SMS memory storage types, to be used for short message operations AT+CREG Displays network registration status AT+CSCA Sets the short message service centre (SMSC) number AT+CSCS Selects the character set
+Description Returns the manufacturer specific identity Returns the manufacturer specific model identity Returns the manufacturer specific model revision identity Displays the IP address of the Mobile WAN interface Returns the product serial number Returns the International Mobile Subscriber Identity number (IMSI) Deletes a message from the location Sets the presentation format of short messages Lists messages of a certain status from a message storage area Reads a message from a message storage area Sends a short message from the device to entered tel. number Writes a short message to SIM storage Sends a message from SIM storage location value Returns the phone number, if available (stored on SIM card) Identifies the available mobile networks

-AT Command Description AT+CSQ Returns the signal strength of the registered network AT+GMI Returns the manufacturer specific identity AT+GMM Returns the manufacturer specific model identity AT+GMR Returns the manufacturer specific model revision identity AT+GSN Returns the product serial number ATE Determines whether or not the device echoes characters ATI Transmits the manufacturer specific information about the device
+AT Command Description AT+CPIN Is used to find out the SIM card state and enter a PIN code AT+CPMS Selects SMS memory storage types, to be used for short message operations AT+CREG Displays network registration status AT+CSCA Sets the short message service centre (SMSC) number AT+CSCS Selects the character set AT+CSQ Returns the signal strength of the registered network AT+GMI Returns the manufacturer specific identity AT+GMM Returns the manufacturer specific model identity AT+GMR Returns the manufacturer specific model revision identity AT+GSN Returns the product serial number ATE Determines whether or not the device echoes characters ATI Transmits the manufacturer specific information about the device

-Table 60: List of AT Commands
+Table 62: List of AT Commands

-A detailed description and examples of these AT commands can be found in the application note AT commands [9].
+A detailed description and examples of these AT commands can be found in the application note AT Commands (AT-SMS) [9].